respoke/docs/src/client/android/getting-started.md

 ## Connect to Respoke

-Open your application's MainActivity.java class and add the code below to connect to the Respoke service.
+Open your application's main class and add the code below to connect to the Respoke service.

 Connecting is performed by instantiating a RespokeClient instance.
 This class is one of the primary ways you will interface with Respoke and allows you to connect, disconnect, join groups, and more.